narsic/landing_page.php/README.md

 # How to use

  Go to project directory and install requirments with php composer, get composer from http://getcomposer.org and run '$ php composer.phar install' , then run yout application ;)
+ At the end change configuration file with your details,, configuration file located in './inc/config.php'

 # Instructions